 Today, we love the chino pant for its hard wearing durability, effortless versatility, and timeless practicality.
-While you may think of chinos as a safe, office-friendly option, like many menswear staples of today (bomber jackets, white tees, and service boots), this enduring garment has roots set deeply in military applications.
+While you may think of chinos as a safe, office-friendly option, like many menswear staples of today (bomber jackets, white tees, and Oxford shirts), this enduring garment has roots set deeply in military applications.

 Since the reign of Henry VIII, the British army had relied on bright red tunics as their standard combat uniform (a style still sported by the Queen’s Guard.)
 Since the firearms of the day had to be loaded slowly while standing, most battles boiled down to opposing rows of men taking turns volleying shots at one another.
 In this form of combat, camouflage was of little concern, and it made sense for fighting forces to wear bright colors so that friend could be easily distinguished from foe during melee exchanges.